vuquocan1987/QuizzApiWiki/restful-api-implementation.md

 </summary>

 <bloquote>
-In this section you must implement the RESTful API designed in the previous section. <strong>The minimum requirements are summarized in the&nbsp;<a href="">Minimum Requirements</a>&nbsp;section of the Project Work Assignment.
+In this section you must implement a RESTful API. <strong>The minimum requirements are summarized in the&nbsp;<a href="">Minimum Requirements</a>&nbsp;section of the Project Work Assignment.
 If you do not meet the minimum requirements this section WILL NOT be evaluated. </strong>
 <h3>CHAPTER GOALS</h3>
 <ul>
 <li>Implement a RESTful API</li>